CuiH/Blog/about.md

 Hi, this is Hao Cui.
 Nice to meet you.

-I'm now pursuing my master's degree of Computer Science at [Rice University](http://www.rice.edu/).
+I'm now pursuing my master's degree of Software Engineering at [Carnegie Mellon University](https://www.cmu.edu/).
 I got my bachelor's degree at [Sun Yat-sen University](http://www.sysu.edu.cn/), China, majoring in Software Engineering.

 My main focus is software development.
 I have participated in as well as led many software projects, including web apps, android apps and 2D games.
 You can see them [here](/works).
 I can skillfully use Java, JavaScript/HTML/CSS, C++, Python and frameworks like Angular, Node.js, Spring and Django.
 Among them, Java is my favorite.